trevnorris/node-timer/README.md

 bench-timer
 ===========

 ### Create benchmarks for node

-Use this to create extensive benchmarks for your libraries.
-Focus during development has been to remove impact on your benchmarks and create an easily extendable api for customization.
+Used to create synchronous and asynchronous benchmarks for node internals.
+But it can also be used for any node project.

 Installation
 ------------